-Accepted

-This term refers to installations acceptable to the authority enforcing the applicable installation rules.
-When the authority is FM Global, such locations are termed "FM Global Accepted."
+Accepted - This term refers to installations acceptable to the authority enforcing the applicable installation rules.
 Acceptance is based upon an overall evaluation of the installation.
-Factors other than the use of FM Approved equipment impact upon the decision to accept, or not to accept.
+Factors other than the use of certified equipment impact upon the decision to accept, or not to accept.
 Acceptance is not a characteristic of a product.
 It is installation specific.
 A product accepted for one installation may not be acceptable elsewhere.
-(Contrast with FM Approved.)

-Across-the-Line Motor (ATL) Starting

-Full voltage motor starting method.
+Across-the-Line Motor (ATL) Starting - Full voltage motor starting method.
 See Direct-on-Line.

-Additive/Foam Pump

-Pump dedicated to deliver a specified rate of foam concentrate to the system proportioner in the water fire extinguishing system of a facility.
+Additive/Foam Pump - Pump dedicated to deliver a specified rate of foam concentrate to the system proportioner in the water fire extinguishing system of a facility.

-Additive/Foam Pump Controller

-A specially designed electric fire pump controller or diesel engine fire pump controller intended to control the unique requirements of an additive/foam concentrate pump for use in fire suppression.
+Additive/Foam Pump Controller - A specially designed electric fire pump controller or diesel engine fire pump controller intended to control the unique requirements of an additive/foam concentrate pump for use in fire suppression.

-Alternate Power Supply

-Alternative term for the Emergency Power Supply for Dual Source combination motor driven fire pump controllers (or fire pump transfer switches).
+Alternate Power Supply - Alternative term for the Emergency Power Supply for Dual Source combination motor driven fire pump controllers (or fire pump transfer switches).
 (See Emergency Power Supply).

-Ampacity

-The continuous current-carrying capacity of a conductor or a device.
+Ampacity - The continuous current-carrying capacity of a conductor or a device.

-Automatic Control

-Control of an operation without human intervention
+Automatic Control - Control of an operation without human intervention.

-Automatic Transfer Switching Equipment (automatic power transfer switch)

-Self-acting equipment containing the transfer switching device(s) and other necessary devices for monitoring supply circuits and for transferring one or more load circuits from one power supply to another
+Automatic Transfer Switching Equipment (automatic power transfer switch) - Self-acting equipment containing the transfer switching device(s) and other necessary devices for monitoring supply circuits and for transferring one or more load circuits from one power supply to another.

-Auxiliary Circuit

-Circuits not essential for the performance of the fire pump controller.
+Auxiliary Circuit - Circuits not essential for the performance of the fire pump controller.

-Battery

-A packaged collection of battery cells.
+Battery - A packaged collection of battery cells.
 Usually six cells for lead acid batteries.

-Battery Unit

-One or more batteries used to start and run diesel fire pump engines.
+Battery Unit - One or more batteries used to start and run diesel fire pump engines.
 Two are required.

-Branch Circuit

-The circuit conductors between the final overcurrent device protecting the circuit and the utilization equipment.
+Branch Circuit - The circuit conductors between the final overcurrent device protecting the circuit and the utilization equipment.

-Centrifugal Pump

-A pump in which the pressure is developed principally by the action of centrifugal force.
+Centrifugal Pump - A pump in which the pressure is developed principally by the action of centrifugal force.